 When is my product considered a radio product?

-Radio equipment is defined in Article 2.1(1) of the RED as an electrical or electronic product, which intentionally emits and/or receives radio waves for the purpose of radio communication and/or radio determination, or an electrical or electronic product which must be completed with an accessory, such as antenna, so as to intentionally emit and/or receive radio waves for the purpose of radio communication and/or radio determination.
+Radio equipment is defined in Article 2.1(1) of the RED as an electrical or electronic product, which intentionally emits and/or receives radio waves for the purpose of radio communication and/or radio determination, or an electrical or electronic product which must be completed with an accessory, such as antenna, to intentionally emit and/or receive radio waves for the purpose of radio communication and/or radio determination.

 I need to test my product.
 How does the process work?

-Just contact us, our expert will have some specific questions for you.
-Then you just need to send the product to our test laboratory, Elektroniikkatie 17, 90590 Oulu.
 We will do the needed tests and send the product back to you.
-You will get the report to your email.
+After testing you will get the report to your email.

 I want to conduct test by myself.
 Do you sell test equipment?

-Generally speaking, Verkotan is not a hardware vendor but a service provider.
-Ask us about our obsolete testing gear for your R&D purposes.
+Verkotan is not a hardware vendor.
+Nevertheless, you can ask us about our obsolete testing gear for your R&D purposes.

 Can I be present when Verkotan is testing my product?

-Sure!
-You are welcome to our testing laboratory and our experts are glad to tell you about the testing process.
+Yes, you are welcome to our testing laboratory!
+Our experts are glad to tell you about the testing process.
 Naturally, we take care of the security and confidentiality of our customer’s products.

 During the COVID-19 situation, we take all the needed actions to protect our staff and customers to the best of our abilities.

 I sent a request for a quotation.
 When can I expect a response?

-Thank you for your request for a quote.
+Thank you for requesting a quote.
 We will get back to you within 3 business days.

 What are CE, FCC and ISED markings?

 CE marking is required for many manufactured products before they can be sold in the European Economic Area.
-With CE marking manufacturer can indicate that the product meets the necessary safety, health, and environmental protection requirements and can be sold within the European Economic Area.
+With CE marking a manufacturer can indicate that the product meets the necessary safety, health, and environmental protection requirements and can be sold within the European Economic Area.
 More about CE marking.